Foreign policy of the Kennedy administration: Vietnam

 In late 1961, President Kennedy sent Roger Hilsman, then director of the State Department's Bureau of Intelligence and Research, to assess the situation in Vietnam.
 There, Hilsman met Sir Robert Thompson, head of the British Advisory Mission to South Vietnam and the Strategic Hamlet Program was formed.
 It was approved by Kennedy and South Vietnam President Ngo Dinh Diem.
-It was implemented in early 1962 and involved some forced relocation, village internment, and segregation of rural South Vietnamese into new communities where the peasantry would be isolated from Communist insurgents.
+It was implemented in early 1962 and involved some forced relocation, village internment, and segregation of rural South Vietnamese into new communities where the peasantry would be isolated from the Viet Cong.
 It was hoped that these new communities would provide security for the peasants and strengthen the tie between them and the central government.
 By November 1963 the program waned and officially ended in 1964.

 In early 1962, Kennedy formally authorized escalated involvement when he signed the National Security Action Memorandum – "Subversive Insurgency (War of Liberation)".
 "Operation Ranch Hand", a large-scale aerial defoliation effort, began on the roadsides of South Vietnam.
 By the end of 1962, 109 American military personnel had been killed compared to 14 the previous year.
 During 1962, Viet Cong troops increased from 15,000 to 24,000.
-Depending on which assessment Kennedy accepted (Department of Defense or State) there had been zero or modest progress in countering the increase in communist aggression in return for an expanded U.S. involvement.
+Depending on which assessment Kennedy accepted (Department of Defense or State) there had been zero or modest progress in countering the increase in communist activity in return for an expanded U.S. involvement.

 In April 1963, Kennedy assessed the situation in Vietnam: "We don't have a prayer of staying in Vietnam.
 Those people hate us.
 They are going to throw our asses out of there at any point.
 But I can't give up that territory to the communists and get the American people to re-elect me."
 Kennedy faced a crisis in Vietnam by July; despite increased U.S. support, the South Vietnamese military was only marginally effective against pro-communist Viet Cong forces.

 On August 21, just as the new U.S. Ambassador Henry Cabot Lodge, Jr. arrived, Diem and his brother Ngo Dinh Nhu ordered South Vietnam forces, funded and trained by the CIA, to quell Buddhist demonstrations.
 The crackdowns heightened expectations of a coup d'état to remove Diem with (or perhaps by) his brother, Nhu.
 Lodge was instructed to try to get Diem and Nhu to step down and leave the country.
 Diem would not listen to Lodge.

 Cable 243 (DEPTEL 243), dated August 24, followed, declaring Washington would no longer tolerate Nhu's actions, and Lodge was ordered to pressure Diem to remove Nhu.
 If Diem refused, the Americans would explore alternative leadership.
 Lodge stated that the only workable option was to get the South Vietnamese generals to overthrow Diem and Nhu, as originally planned.
 At the same time, the first formal anti-Vietnam war sentiment was expressed by U.S. clergy from the Ministers' Vietnam Committee.